godobject/file_permissions/README.md

 * Documented with YARD.
 * Automatically testable through RSpec.
 * Intended to be used with Ruby 1.9.3 or higher.
-* Cryptographically signed gem and git tags.
+* Cryptographically signed git tags.
 * This library was developed as part of the [PosixACL](https://rubygems.org/gems/posix_acl) project.